Package insert / product label

 Parenteral therapy with Furosemide Injection should be used only in patients unable to take oral medication or in emergency situations and should be replaced with oral therapy as soon as practical.

-The usual initial dose of furosemide is 20 to 40 mg given as a single dose, injected IM or IV.
-The IV dose should be given slowly (one to two minutes).
+The usual initial dose of furosemide is 20 to 40 mg given as a single dose, injected intramuscularly or intravenously.
+The intravenous dose should be given slowly (1 to 2 minutes).
 Ordinarily a prompt diuresis ensues.
-If needed, another dose may be administered in the same manner two hours later or the dose may be increased.
-The dose may be raised by 20 mg and given not sooner than two hours after the previous dose until the desired diuretic effect has been obtained.
+If needed, another dose may be administered in the same manner 2 hours later or the dose may be increased.
+The dose may be raised by 20 mg and given not sooner than 2 hours after the previous dose until the desired diuretic effect has been obtained.
 This individually determined single dose should then be given once or twice daily.

 Therapy should be individualized according to patient response to gain maximal therapeutic response and to determine the minimal dose needed to maintain that response.
 Close medical supervision is necessary.

-If the physician elects to use high dose parenteral therapy, add the furosemide to either Sodium Chloride Injection USP, Lactated Ringer’s Injection USP, or Dextrose Injection 5% USP, after pH has been adjusted to above 5.5, and administer as a controlled IV infusion at a rate not greater than 4 mg/min.
-Furosemide Injection is a buffered alkaline solution with a pH of about 9 and the drug may precipitate at pH values below 7.
+If the physician elects to use high dose parenteral therapy, add the furosemide to either Sodium Chloride Injection USP, Lactated Ringer's Injection USP, or Dextrose (5%) Injection USP after pH has been adjusted to above 5.5, and administer as a controlled intravenous infusion at a rate not greater than 4 mg/min Furosemide Injection is a buffered alkaline solution with a pH of about 9 and drug may precipitate at pH values below 7.
 Care must be taken to ensure that the pH of the prepared infusion solution is in the weakly alkaline to neutral range.
 Acid solutions, including other parenteral medications (e.g., labetalol, ciprofloxacin, amrinone, milrinone) must not be administered concurrently in the same infusion because they may cause precipitation of the furosemide.
 In addition, Furosemide Injection should not be added to a running intravenous line containing any of these acidic products.

-The usual initial dose of furosemide is 40 mg injected slowly IV (over one to two minutes).
-If a satisfactory response does not occur within one hour, the dose may be increased to 80 mg injected slowly IV (over one to two minutes).
+The usual initial dose of furosemide is 40 mg injected slowly intravenously (over 1 to 2 minutes).
+If a satisfactory response does not occur within 1 hour, the dose may be increased to 80 mg injected slowly intravenously (over 1 to 2 minutes).

 Parenteral therapy should be used only in patients unable to take oral medication or in emergency situations and should be replaced with oral therapy as soon as practical.